 Know Before You Go

 Tipping – Yes, you have to tip, this is America after all!
 If you’re coming from abroad, it’s important to know that tax will be added and tipping is essentially mandatory because wait staff depend on tips.
-So if a meal costs $20, you’re looking at closer to $26.
+So if a burger costs $20, you’ll actually pay $25-30.
+We do find this frustrating, especially after traveling so much through Europe where tipping isn’t really a thing.

 Times Square – Yes, you should walk through Times Square because it’s a rite of passage in NYC.
 We don’t like it, but it’s certainly not as bad as everyone makes out.
 Just don’t spend too long there, be very careful with your belongings and don’t let anyone take photos with you otherwise you have to pay.

 Nights – You’ll be fine most places at night, but we suggest avoiding train stations and bus stations.
-Stick to built up and well lit areas, consider a ride share instead of the subway if you’re alone, always know where you are with a map and stay alert.
+Stick to built up and well lit areas, consider a ride share instead of the subway if you’re alone, always know where you are on your maps app and stay alert.

 Best Time To Visit

-We’ve been to NYC in all four seasons, and we lived there for 4 months during the winter of 2021.
+We’ve been to NYC in all four seasons, and we lived there for 4 months in early 2021.
 There’s pros and cons to each season, so determining the best time for you to visit really depends on what you prioritize when you travel.
 Do you prefer cheaper prices or fewer crowds?
 Do you mind cold weather?

 Spring – Nice balance between hotel costs, crowds and weather.
 Earlier in spring you’ll get better deals and less crowded attractions.
 Flowers bloom in gardens around the city in late April and May (including cherry blossoms), but rain is more frequent.

 Summer – Busiest time of year to visit, highest hotel occupancy rates and prices, busy restaurants and jam-packed attractions.
+New York is also smelly in the summer!
 But the weather is warm, everything is open and it has a great atmosphere.

-Fall – The balance between hotel costs, crowds and weather returns.
+Fall – The nice balance between hotel costs, crowds and weather returns.
 September is a fantastic month to visit NYC, but later in fall temperatures begin to plummet so you’ll need to pack accordingly.
-The fall foliage colors in Central Park peak around the end of October or beginning of November.
+Fall foliage colors in Central Park peak around the end of October or beginning of November.

-Winter – Temperatures are very cold and it can snow.
-But crowds are minimal and hotel prices are incredibly affordable.
-So it’s a trade off.
-December is a different beast because NYC is a popular place to visit in the build up to the holidays.
+Winter – Temperatures are very cold and it can snow in NYC in the winter.
+But crowds are minimal and hotel prices are incredibly affordable, so it’s a trade-off.
+December is a different beast because New York is a popular place to visit in the build up to the holidays.

 Our NYC Photos

-We hope this NYC travel guide helps with planning your visit to the Big Apple!
+We hope our NYC travel guide helps with planning your vacation to the Big Apple!

 Happy Travels,